GENERAL LENS QUESTIONS

 Combat and team sports

 For athletes with vision problems, contact lenses are the best solution.
-They improve both your vision and your performance, which is sure to also increase your sense of well-being afterwards.
+They improve both your vision and sense of surrounding, which will also increase your performance afterward.

 WARNING: With our "Mesh" models, which cover your pupils, driving is not permitted, especially not at night, as these contacts will reduce and limit your field of vision.